-- What we think is a problem of too much stomach acid, is most often a problem of NOT ENOUGH STOMACH ACID, largely induced by age and unmanaged chronic stress.
-Studies have shown this to be true 90% of the time in cases of acid reflux!
+- In an estimated 90% of cases, what we think is a problem of too much stomach acid is actually a problem of NOT ENOUGH STOMACH ACID, largely induced by age and chronic stress.

-Once again in my work of functional medicine and foundational health, I see that a symptom is not a cause, nor is it a disease.
+Over and over in my work of functional medicine and foundational health, I see that a symptom isn’t a disease.
+Instead, it’s a flag for underlying foundational imbalances.

-In truth, we may experience less discomfort, on those drugs (less burning), but there is a series of unfortunate things coming to roost in our sweet bod, including:
+In truth, we may experience less discomfort on those drugs (less burning), but there’s a series of unfortunate outcomes that are common: